-I opened the WRX satinwood tin for the first time and my first impressions were it seemed a little thin and had a smell like acrylic undercoat.
-I was going straight onto prepped old oil architraves and new paneled pre primed doors in a rental property.
+I opened the WRX satinwood tin for the first time, and my first impressions were it seemed a little thin and had a smell like acrylic undercoat.
+I was going straight onto prepped old architraves which had been previously coated with oil-based gloss and new paneled pre-primed doors in a rental property.
 I was told by Mike Cupit that even though WRX is fully water-based, it would stick to old oil without the need for an additional adhesion primer.
 Again, this is a bold claim!!

 I loved using the WRX!
 It seemed to brush out even easier than scuff x (if that’s possible), and slightly quicker.
 I tested the adhesion after an hour and it was stuck solid!!
 No way could I scrape the satin off, even though I was using it over the top of old oil-based.
 It hardly even marked where I had scratched, meaning it is scuff resistant and durable!!

 The arcs weren’t very yeallow to begin with and the WRX satinwood easily covered them in one coat (this was my own house).
 The doors had two coats and looked amazing, if it was in someone’s house I would of given them a third but they were more than acceptable for what was required.

 The best thing about this product is how white it is.
 WRX satinwood is a pure, sharp brilliant white which absolutely looks spectacular.
 This really is an awesome product!